-The average daily cost (per person) in Duck is $151, while the average daily cost in Winston-Salem is $120.
+The average daily cost (per person) in Duck is $188, while the average daily cost in Winston-Salem is $150.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Duck and Winston-Salem in more detail.
+While every person is different, these costs are an average of past travelers in each destination.
+What follows is a categorical breakdown of travel costs for Duck and Winston-Salem in more detail.

 Some specific costs of activities, tours, and entrance tickets for Winston-Salem are as follows:

 When we compare the travel costs of actual travelers between Duck and Winston-Salem, we can see that Duck is more expensive.
 And not only is Winston-Salem much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Winston-Salem would let you spend less money overall.
 Or, you could decide to spend more money in Winston-Salem and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Duck would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Duck than you might in Winston-Salem.